Google shipped OKF. Kage keeps it true.

 It takes notes.
 Then it checks them.

-No other memory tool does this: when your change invalidates what the team knows, kage pr check says so — in the same review as the code, with the fix one command away.
+When your change invalidates what the team knew, kage pr check flags it in the same review — the fix one command away.

 Remembering is solved.
 Trusting isn't.